Wintry Forest – Colours and yarn amounts for my wall hangings

 … I‘d like to show you my finished wall hanging.

-I worked over 5 repeats and it is about 60 cm (24 inch) wide.
+It is worked over 5 pattern repeats and measures approximately 60 cm (24 inches) in width.

-It will be a decoration in our hall.
-Unfortunately it is too dark there to take a good photo.
+It’s meant to be a decoration for our stairwell.
+Unfortunately, it’s too dark in there to take a good photo.
 The colours are hard to capture anyway!
+So here’s a photo taken in our living room.

 My colours part 2